SEG2105BC-uOttawa/seg2105f23-project-project_grp_65/README.md

 For deliverable 2, just create a new account in the format this@that.com (Firebase email authentication thing) Register first and the log in.

-To do:
-  -search for cycling club
-  -participants join events
-  -eliminate discrepencies between code and UML
-  -new app logo :)
-  -10 test cases
   -